bentole/dhcpProxy/README.md

 # About

-In environments like Cisco SD Access where option 82 is required, the DHCP server must support this by returning this information in its replies.
+In environments like Cisco SD Access or Cisco ACI where option 82 is required, the DHCP server must support this by returning this information in its replies.
 If this is omitted the packets will never get back to the client if the design relies on it.

 This proxy provides a fix by stripping the option 82 information in the request and re-inserting it in the offer, meaning the server is oblivious of this information.

-The long time solution is to use a DHCP server that supports this option like Windows 2012 DHCP, but this proxy is a feasable short time solution
+The long time solution is to use a DHCP server that supports this, but this proxy is a feasable short time solution

 This proxy can be used to manipulate other options as well, yet as of now it's only for option 82.